JudyYe/CVP/README.md

 ```

 The  command above downloads our pretrained model.
 Then  it hallucinates several videos (due to uncertainty) for each image under `examples/`.
+It should generates results similar to one column of [the one](https://judyye.github.io/CVP/src/encBest1.gif) in our website.
 Each row corresponds to one possible future.
 Please note:
-1. For a full list of pretrain-model, please refer to [`Model.md`](docs/Model.md).
+1. To download a full list of pretrain-model including baselines, please refer to [`Model.md`](docs/Model.md).
 2. Feel free to add flag `--test_mod multi_${N}` to generate `N` number of  diverse futures.
 ```
 python demo.py --checkpoint ${MODEL_PATH} ----test_mod multi_2